-Economic times might be lean, but professional growth has never been more important.
-Take your web skills to the next level with edUi 2013 at the Omni Hotel in Richmond, VA, November 4-6.
+Economic times might be tough, but professional growth has never been more important.
+Get the most out of your professional development budget and take your skills to the next level with edUi 2015 in Charlottesville, VA, November 9-11.

-edUi offers a rare lineup of speakers, including top web innovators that will inspire and enlighten web designers, developers, managers, and user experience and interaction design professions from any industry.
+edUi offers a rare lineup of speakers, including top web innovators that will inspire and enlighten web designers, developers, managers, and user experience and interaction design professionals from any industry.

-- In-depth, half-day workshops (at no additional charge) presented by world-class web experts
+- In-depth workshops (at no additional charge) presented by world-class web experts

 - Network with web professionals from all across the country

 - Explore Charlottesville, Virginia, including Thomas Jefferson’s Monticello, University of Virginia, Kluge-Ruhe Aboriginal Art Collection, Fralin Museum of Art, and Ash Lawn Highland

 edUi is a concatenation of “edu” (as in .edu) and “UI” (as in User Interface).
 You can pronounce it any way you like.
 Some people say it like “Edge UI” but most commonly we simply spell it out “eee dee you eye”.